Brinkbit/http-fs-api/README.md

     an implementation-specific sorting syntax supported by the API, defining which fields to sort on.
     If omitted, results will be returned in the manner determined by the query string.

-  The implementation MUST support the following flag:
-  + `recursive` - deep search.
-Defaults to shallow.

   The implementation MUST support querying the following fields:
   + `name`
   + `parent`